Is there such a thing as too much sleep? An expert from the Cleveland Clinic says yes

 Disrupted circadian rhythms

 When schedules get disrupted, circadian rhythms get disrupted.
-It’s possible that a teen who seems to spend all day in bed may have issues with their circadian rhythms.
+A teen who seems to spend all day in bed may have issues with their circadian rhythms.
 Teens naturally switch to a later bedtime, and artificial light and screens can push that bedtime back even further.

 Add in late-night conversations with friends, gaming, or binge-watching streaming videos, and a teen who “went to bed at 10” who sleeps until 2 in the afternoon may only be getting 10 hours of sleep.
 They went to bed just before you got up.